Neural 3D Video Synthesis from Multi-view Video

-We have demonstrated high-quality results for representing and rendering dynamic scenes using neural radiance fields.
-Nevertheless, our approach is subject to a few limitations.
-1) Highly dynamic scenes with large and fast motions are challenging to model and learn, which might lead to blur in the moving regions.
+\qheading{Limitations.} There are a few challenging scenarios that our method is currently facing.
+(1)~Highly dynamic scenes with large and fast motions are challenging to model and learn, which might lead to blur in the moving regions.
+As shown in Fig. \ref{fig:limitation}, we observe it is particularly difficult to tackle fast motion in a complex environment, e.g. outdoors with forest structure behind.
 An adaptive sampling strategy during the hierarchical training that places more keyframes during the challenging parts of the sequence or more explicit motion modeling could help to further improve results.
-2) While we already achieve a significant improvement in terms of training speed compared to the baseline approaches, training still takes a lot of time and compute resources.
+(2)~While we already achieve a significant improvement in terms of training speed compared to the baseline approaches, training still takes a lot of time and compute resources.
 Finding ways to further decrease training time and to speed up rendering at test time are required.
-3) Viewpoint extrapolation beyond the bounds of the training views is challenging and might lead to artifacts in the rendered imagery.
+(3)~Viewpoint extrapolation beyond the bounds of the training views is challenging and might lead to artifacts in the rendered imagery.
 We hope that, in the future, we can learn strong scene priors that will be able to fill in the missing information.
-4) We discussed the importance sampling strategy and its effectiveness based on the assumption of videos observed from static cameras.
+(4)~We discussed the importance sampling strategy and its effectiveness based on the assumption of videos observed from static cameras.
 We leave the study of this strategy on videos from moving cameras as future work.
 We believe these current limitations are good directions to explore in follow-up work and that our approach is a stepping stone in this direction.